jenniemai/TruckOn/README.txt

   3) go to localhost:3000/

-  NOTE: DB config - MongoSkin has a known issue with EventEmitters (errors are shown when data is retrieved), but does not affect the running of the app.

   NOTE2: I did not have a chance to incorporate more filtering for schedule data.
 The data is currently a composite of FoodTruck object.
   It may make sense to make Schedules a collection to do querying on it.